Semi-contrabassoon

 The semi-contrabassoon (also called quint bassoon, semi-contra or half-contra) is a double reed woodwind instrument pitched between the bassoon and the contrabassoon.
 It is pitched in either F (quint bass) or G (quart bass) a fifth or fourth, respectively, below the bassoon.
+The cantata Nach dir, Herr, verlanget mich, BWV 150, by Johann Sebastian Bach requires a bassoon in A, lower by a minor third than the ordinary bassoon.